Going From Homeless To Boss: How A Mindset Shift Changed All

 You can’t let your past dictate where you end up.
 Through the abuse, abandonment, and self-doubt, I emerged victorious.
 I tamed the beast that was my past and I do not allow it to torment my future.

 You have to be bigger than your circumstances.
 At this very moment, we live in a one-bedroom apartment in a slightly shady area of town.
-We have a one-year-old and she sleeps in the same room as we do.
+We have a one-year-old daughter, and she sleeps in the same room as we do.
 We drive one vehicle with the plastic siding falling off.

 I don’t have more than two or three outfits that I rotate through, and my husband’s wardrobe looks similar.
 But do we care?
 Sometimes, but we look past it.
 We see the future, bright and booming, in our mind’s eye.
 Our circumstances won’t dictate how we will live forever, and our location, house, and car will change.
 We actively cultivate mindsets to remind ourselves these circumstances are only temporary.